 Upgrade your Boots of Speed once you see your opponents are outrunning you or you find the need for stun/taunt/etc reduction necessary.
 Upgrade your Avarice Blade to a Youmuu's Ghostblade if you have not already and upgrade your Recurve Bow into Madred's Bloodrazor.
 Your next move should be to upgrade your Giant's Belt into Frozen Mallet and then filling out your items with The Bloodthirster.

 This is where things get tricky.
 You can replace your Mercury's Treads with Ninja Tabi if you value the extra armor and chance to dodge.
-You can forget about Wriggle's Lantern and instead just upgrade to a Madred's Bloodrazor to free up an inventory slot for a tanky-ish item ( Warmog's Armor, Guardian Angel, Quicksilver Sash) or another attack speed boost with an aura for your team Zeke's Herald.
+You can forget about Wriggle's Lantern and instead just upgrade to a Madred's Bloodrazor to free up an inventory slot for a tanky-ish item ( Warmog's Armor, Guardian Angel, Quicksilver Sash) or another attack speed boost with an aura for your team Zeke's Harbinger.
 From what I've seen, Trundle doesn't benefit too well from an Infinity Edge, but if you're in need of a raw damage boost it's never a bad item to grab.
 If you do end up getting Stark's Fervor, you might want to consider replacing The Bloodthirster with The Black Cleaver.
 All that attack speed will help you rip apart squishy champions and provide you with a great tool against tanks.